Why this course?

 Formative assessment tasks within each module unit provide individual and group activities which ground the summative assignment work.

 You’re encouraged to work collaboratively, sharing both the workload through peer partnership or small group engagement, and the outcomes for critical reflection across the class.
-Each module will be summatively assessed by an assignment of 3,000 – 4,000 words.
+Each module will be summatively assessed by an assignment of 3,000 to 4,000 words.

 An undergraduate degree or equivalent.